google/shaderc/README.md

 ## File organization

+- `android_test/` : a small Android application to verify compilation
 - `cmake/`: CMake utility functions and configuration for Shaderc
 - `glslc/`: an executable to compile GLSL to SPIR-V
 - `libshaderc/`: a library for compiling shader strings into SPIR-V